How Many Solar Panels Do I Need for My Home?

 The National Renewable Energy Laboratory put together a handy map that shows the average sunlight and solar energy generation for different parts of the United States.
 The map shows that even in “cloudy” parts of the country like Portland, Oregon, solar energy is still a valid energy solution.

 Using that map is straightforward.
 You multiply the rating of your solar energy system by the number associated with the color on the map.
-If your solar energy system is rated 5.00, for example, and you live in the 1600 zone around New York City, then your solar energy production is 8,000 kWh per year.
+If your solar energy system is rated 5.00, for example, and you live in the 1600 zone around New York City, your solar energy production is 8,000 kWh per year.

 For a more precise calculation, multiply that final number by 0.8.
 You’ll always lose some energy based on efficiency, panel performance, and losses from wiring, among other factors.
 That gives you a total energy production of 6400 kWh per year.